2i2c-org/infrastructure/docs/hub-deployment-guide/runbooks/phase2/index.md

 ## Cluster setup runbook

 All of the following steps must be followed in order to consider phase 2 complete.
-Steps contain references to other smaller, topic-specifc runbooks that this just gathers all together and lists them in the order they should be carried on by an engineer.
+Steps contain references to other smaller, topic-specifc runbooks that are gathered together and listed in the order they should be carried on by an engineer.

 1. **Create the new cluster**